Effects of planetary day-night temperature gradients on He 1083 nm transit spectra: Methods and models

-We investigate the interaction between the thermal winds of a planet and its host star, while varying the degree of day-night anisotropy of the planet.
-To achieve this, we use the 3D Eulerian (magneto)hydrodynamic code \texttt{Athena++}\footnote{\url{https://github.com/PrincetonUniversity/athena}}, version 2021 \citep{stone_athena_2020}, which is a derivation of the \texttt{Athena} code \citep{stone_athena_2008}.
-Our objective is to obtain observational signatures of different wind configurations in the helium triplet at 1083~nm, by calculating the radiative transfer of the stellar light passing through the planetary outflow in a transiting configuration.
+We investigated the interaction between the thermal winds of a planet and its host star, while varying the degree of day-night anisotropy of the planet.
+To achieve this, we used the 3D Eulerian (magneto)hydrodynamic code \texttt{Athena++}\footnote{\url{https://github.com/PrincetonUniversity/athena}}, version 2021 \citep{stone_athena_2020}, which is a derivation of the \texttt{Athena} code \citep{stone_athena_2008}.
+Our objective was to obtain observational signatures of different wind configurations in the helium triplet at 1083~nm by calculating the radiative transfer of the stellar light passing through the planetary outflow in a transiting configuration.

-We parameterize the conditions at the base of the planetary wind, as opposed to self-consistently simulating atmospheric heating and wind launching.
-We examine observational signatures arising from different geometries of the planetary outflow.
-This approach allows us to remain agnostic to the actual wind-driving mechanisms, while encompassing a broad range of wind properties and focusing on their observable signatures.
+We parameterized the conditions at the base of the planetary wind, as opposed to self-consistently simulating atmospheric heating and wind launching.
+We examined the observational signatures arising from different geometries of the planetary outflow.
+This approach has allowed us to remain agnostic with respect to the actual wind-driving mechanisms, while considering a broad range of wind properties and focusing on their observable signatures.

-This study is a continuation of the work by \cite{macleod_stellar_2022}; however, instead of assuming an initially-isotropic planetary wind, we consider the impact of a day-night anisotropy on the planet (or, more precisely, at the base of the wind).
+This study is a continuation of the work by \cite{macleod_stellar_2022}; however, instead of assuming an initially-isotropic planetary wind, we have considered the impact of a day-night anisotropy on the planet (or, more precisely, at the base of the wind).
 Our focus is on identifying observational features in the helium line that are indicative of an anisotropic day-night side structure.
-Since we only alter the planetary wind and utilize the same simulation setup and radiative transfer code presented in their work, in the following section, we will outline the main simulation features and discuss the changes made for this study.
-For a detailed description of the simulation, we refer the readers to Section 2 of \cite{macleod_stellar_2022}.
+Since we have only altered the planetary wind, while utilizing the same simulation setup and radiative transfer code presented in their work, in the following section, we outline the main simulation features and discuss the changes made for this study.
+For a detailed description of the simulation, we refer to Section 2 of \cite{macleod_stellar_2022}.